-Innovation and employee focus are among our most important stated organizational objectives.
-Senior leaders empower their employees with the information, education, resources, and flexibility employees need to do their jobs to best of their abilities.
+Innovation and employee focus are among SC State Housing's most important stated organizational objectives.
+Senior leaders empower their employees with the information, education, resources and flexibility they need to do their jobs to best of their abilities.
 Creativity and innovation in the services SC State Housing provides, the delivery of those services, and process management are encouraged through awards and recognition.